Is There Such a Thing as Organic Tuna?

 What does organic actually mean when it comes to tuna?

-Wild-caught tuna swim freely in open oceans, eating natural prey and living without human intervention in their diet or environment.
+Organic certification requires controlled production environments where feed, water quality, and farming practices can be monitored and regulated.
+Wild-caught tuna swim freely in open oceans, eating natural prey without human intervention in their diet or environment.
 This makes it impossible to apply organic certification standards that require oversight of feed sources, chemical usage, and production methods.
-Regulatory frameworks in the US, EU, and other jurisdictions specifically exclude wild-caught seafood from organic labeling requirements.
+Regulatory frameworks in the US, EU, and other jurisdictions specifically exclude wild-caught seafood from organic labeling.

 The closest equivalent to “organic” for wild tuna focuses on sustainable fishing practices and environmental responsibility rather than controlled production methods.
-These standards evaluate fishing methods, stock management, and ecosystem impact instead of traditional organic criteria.

 Can tuna be farmed organically like other fish?